 - Different meat – You can omit the meat all together or use Italian sausage, ground chicken, ground turkey, etc.

-- Storing – You can store this easy gluten-free spaghetti recipe in the fridge an airtight container for 2-3 days.
-Make sure your pasta has cooled to room temperature before storing and reheat in the microwave or in the instant pot when you’re ready to serve.
-Top with more parmesan cheese and olive oil for the same great taste the next day.
+- Storing – You can store this easy gluten-free spaghetti recipe in the fridge in an airtight container for 2-3 days.
+Make sure your pasta has cooled to room temperature before storing and reheat in the microwave when you’re ready to eat.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?